mk324234/AtomS3-Lite-tvbgone/README.md

 # AtomS3-Lite-tvbgone

-Port of popular agrimpelhuber/esp8266-tvbgone for AtomS3-Lite (maybe also AtomS3, untested)
+Port of popular agrimpelhuber/esp8266-tvbgone for AtomS3-Lite

 Send 100+ IR-Codes by Buttonpress, to turn off any TV, Projector etc.